leopardbyte/pylorant/README.md

 # pylorant
-PYQT5 GUI with features for the valo client using the api
+PYQT5 GUI with features for Valorant using the Api

 # Features
 - [x] change queue \ start queue \ prevent lobby from starting queue
 - [x] lock agents (adjustable delay)
 - [x] Dodge button (dodge agent select \ no restart needed)
-- [x] name reveal (only use ingame! not while in loading screen)
+- [x] name reveal (reveal players that hide their names)
 - [x] friends tab \ invite all button
-- [x] custom tab \ send custom api calls
+- [x] custom tab \ send custom Api calls
 - [x] view store with only running riot client
 - [ ] loadout
+- [ ] use threading so gui doesnt freeze at each api call ._.

 # Information
   ## To optimize user experience, it is highly recommended to initiate Valorant prior to launching Pylorant.

   default region is 'eu' -> change in settings as needed

-  Auto Lock: before queueing -> select your agent -> check the auto lock checkbox -> and queue.

-  after a match reactivate auto lock before or while queuing

 # Requirements